icomefromthenet/Faker/docs/commands.md

     projects/myproject$ mkdir database
     projects/myproject$ cd database
-    projects/myproject/database$ faker init
+    projects/myproject/database$ faker:init

-Will setup a project under the /home/lewis/projects/myproject/database/ folder but

-    myproject/database$ mkdir myfaker
-    myproject/database$ faker init -p myfaker

-Will setup a project folder under /home/lewis/projects/myproject/database/myfaker , in both cases the folder must exist first.
+Will setup a project under the projects/myproject/database/.

 ## Configue.
 This is the second command that should be run, it will ask a series of question about your database and create a config file, for connection to it.
 There is only one config file per project and running the command will overrite that file (will ask for confirmation first).
+Each platform has a custom set of questions, given different options supported by Doctrine DBAL.

-    myproject/database faker configure
+    myproject/database faker:configure
     Which Database does this belong? [mysql|mssql|oracle|posgsql]: mysql What is the Database schema name? : sakila
-    What is the Database user name? : root
+    What is the Database user name? : root etc ....
-    What is the Database users password? : vagrant What is the Database host name? [localhost] : localhost What is the Database port?
-[3306]: 3306

-Will write a config file to config folder inside the project directory.
+This will write a config file to config folder inside the project directory.

 ## Analyse.

-This is a helpful method to get started with an existing schema, it will output a file called schema.xml to the sources directory under the project.
+This is a helpful method to get started with an existing schema, it will output a file called schema.xml to the sources directory.
 This schema will have all tables in the database listed as well as a default writter setup ready to use.
-A filler type will be applied to each column (alpahnumeric).
+The alphanumeric filler type will be applied to each column (alpahnumeric).

-    myproject/database faker analyse
+    myproject/database faker:analyse

-Will output schema.xml to sources directory under the project.
+Don't run generate yet, columns like dates and times require, specialised data types so generate will fail, customize first.

 ## Generate.

 The last of the commands and the most important, once a schema is defined you will want to run this command to generate your test data.

+    myproject/database faker:generate
-    myproject/database faker generate
+    myproject/database faker:generate other_schema.xml

+uses schema.xml by default, different schema can be specified using the first argument.